Wishing you the most wonderful holiday season with the ones you love and cherish!

 Please pass the Starboard to the right

-Port is traditionally passed around the table to the left.
-Not so with Starboard, port’s sibling on the other side of the world.
+Port is traditionally passed around the table to the left, but Starboard we pass to the right.
+Port is a protected appellation, so Andrew Quady decided to name his version "Starboard", which is nautically right on a ship, opposite to port (left).
 Starboard resembles port in almost every way, except in geography, and in the softer, rounder, more voluptuous tannins that are a result of the unique climate found in the foothills of Amador county.

 You say moscato, we say Electra

 We like to call them picnic wines, but fans of Electra and Red Electra Moscatos drink them anytime, and anywhere (they legally can!)
 These soft and tangy moscatos are a dramatic contrast to their rich, fortified muscat predecessors.
 The Electras are so light and fruity, they can be mistaken for the ripe run-off from the grapes, but they are very carefully vinified in the moscato d’asti style.

 Throw out what you know about vermouth and think again.
 This time think about quality wine, a culinary selection of whole dried herbs, and expert winemaking.
 Think about a mountain meadow after the rain, or the comforting aromas of holiday baking.
 Vya is aromatherapeutic.
 Relaxing.
 Enlivening.
 Enticing.

 Andrew and Laurel partner with their son turned winemaker, Herb Quady, and found Quady North with a 100-acre estate vineyard in the Applegate Valley of Southern Oregon.
 The family plants the vineyard to Rhone varieties Syrah and Viognier, and to Cabernet Franc, found in Bordeaux and the Loire areas of France.
 The warmer climate of Southern Oregon is ideal for these varieties, as opposed to the cooler Willamette Valley in Northern Oregon known for its Pinot Noire.